ravenothere/AO3-Tweaks/README.md

 Extracted from the [Rosé Pine Site Skin CSS](https://github.com/Wolfbatcat/ao3-rose-pine),

 sets custom site, headings, code, and work fonts.
-(i wanted to have it as a separate skin just because i am lazy and don't want to modify my custom fonts on every update of the skin)
+> useful if you want to keep your font choices separate so you don't have to re-enter them on every skin update.

 #### ⚠️MAKE SURE YOUR CHOSEN FONTS ARE INSTALLED ON YOUR DEVICE